 - Class 1 - Simple fracture of the crown involving little or no dentin

 - Class 2 - Extensive fracture of the crown involving considerable dentin but not the dental pulp

 - Class 3 - Extensive fracture of the crown with an exposure of the dental pulp

 - Class 4 - Loss of the entire crown

-Although the classifications matter little to the rescuer in the field, the number and degree of tooth loss can have serious implications for airway management.
+Although the classifications matter little to the rescuer in the field, facial trauma can have serious implications for airway management.
 Broken and loose teeth pose several threats.
 They include: